 Applegreen has had its sights on forecourts beyond Ireland, and in July 2017 they purchased 34 filling stations in South Carolina, USA.

-Having run several local petrol stations in the UK since 2008, in August 2017 Applegreen purchased seven forecourts in the UK for £21m.
-These were purchased from the Carsley Group and are mostly on the A1.
-This marks a major opportunity for Applegreen to start appearing along major roads in England, with some busy sites, where they will be introducing their food-to-go range in an effort to raise their profile before any potential motorway services open.
+Having run several local petrol stations in the UK since 2008, in August 2017 Applegreen purchased seven forecourts in the UK from the Carsley Group for £21m.
+These were mostly on the A1 and marked a major opportunity for Applegreen to start appearing along major roads in England, introducing their food-to-go range and raising their profile before any potential motorway services open.

 Despite having planned several large motorway services in the UK, these were unsuccessful.
-In August 2018, Applegreen made a further move by confirming that they intend to purchase 55% of an existing UK motorway services operator, Welcome Break.
-Applegreen claim that they will be responsible for the brand's overall "strategy and operations", while Welcome Break's management will take responsibility for Applegreen's existing UK locations.
-The change will take effect in January 2019, with Applegreen's UK motorway and major A-road services being re-branded later in the year.
+In August 2018, Applegreen changed their strategy by purchasing 55% of the existing UK motorway services operator Welcome Break.
+Applegreen claimed that they will be responsible for the brand's overall "strategy and operations", while Welcome Break's management would take responsibility for Applegreen's existing UK locations.
+The change took effect in January 2019, with Applegreen's UK motorway and major A-road services being re-branded later in the year.

 Applegreen operate both of Northern Ireland's motorway services, and a number of privately developed sites on the Irish motorway network.
 Both are planned to become Welcome Breaks.